 Essential UCaaS Features

-The most essential UCaaS features are VoIP calling, SMS texting, team chat, and video conferencing.
-Voicemail, routing and IVR menus, and call queues are also key features.
+The most essential UCaaS features are VoIP calling, SMS texting, team chat, video conferencing, voicemail, routing and IVR menus, and call queues.

 Here’s a breakdown of essential UCaaS features: